websight-io/docs/docs/docs/developers/development/wcm-mode/index.md

 ## Forcing WCM mode in HTL

-While including resources in HTL using `data-sly-resource` or `data-sly-include` the WCM mode can be changed to specific mode using the `requestAttributes` option and `wcmmode` object available in HTL.
+While including resources or scripts in HTL using `data-sly-resource` or `data-sly-include` the WCM mode can be set to specific value using the `requestAttributes` option and `wcmmode` object available in HTL.

 See more about `data-sly-resource` and `data-sly-include` [here](https://sling.apache.org/documentation/bundles/scripting/scripting-htl.html#extensions-of-the-htl-specification-1).